 What can you expect at events?

-For a simple event most likely I will have just one table.
-For example, 6 or 8 foot tables, supplied by the host, seem most common at author book signings at bookstores or libraries.
+For a simple event, most likely, I will have just one table.
+For example, a 6- or 8-foot tables, supplied by the host, seem most common at author book signings at bookstores or libraries.
 If a one-table event, you don’t have to worry about a backdrop or curtains, just what your table display.
 The down side is, visually, it might be harder to capture someone’s attention due to the distractions around you.

-For an indoor convention such as a SFF con, I would most likely have a booth set up.
-These are usually, but not always, a square size in layout.
+For an indoor convention such as an SFF con, I would most likely have a booth set up.
+These are usually, but not always, a square layout.
 8×8 feet or 10×10 feet are common.
 These are the events I’m planning for now since being inside without dealing with weather makes my books and merchandise more secure.

-I did see that one large and very popular convention offer authors a 2 hour stint at a table.
+I did see one large and very popular convention offer authors a 2-hour stint at a table.
 This shows how varied your choices are going to be, which means you need to plan for small and large events.

-Outdoor events will be the last option to pursue as it will take more preparation.
+Outdoor events will be the last option to pursue, as they will take more preparation.
 This is beyond me at this point in terms of time and resources.
-Maybe in 2021 if I decide to go that direction.
+Maybe in 2021, if I decide to go that direction.

-- Table.
+Table.
 Not all venues will provide one.
-At Big Box stores you can get a 2 x 4 or a 29″ x 6′ that folds in half.
+At Big Box stores, you can get a 2 x 4 or a 29″ x 6′ that folds in half.
 I’m finding the table that folds in half is a great purchase for me – fits easily into a hatchback car.

-A hand-out such as a card or bookmark that has your social media and website on it.
+A hand-out such as a card or a bookmark that has your social media and website on it.
 I’ve gone into designing bookmarks in another post so won’t cover it here.

-Put interesting (but related) pieces on the table beside your book (i.e. your book is about horses, you have a horse statue next to your book)
+Put interesting (but related) pieces on the table beside your book (i.e., if your book is about horses, you can have a horse statue next to your book)

 Bookstand displays.
 I posted about how I made these in the blog.
 If you are not inclined to woodwork, stands that are similar (but not as nice as mine) can be found on Etsy and other websites offering crafts for sale.
 Some websites that provide store fixtures also have some options.

 Bookmark display.
 I use bookmarks instead of business cards.
 I feel people will keep them longer.
-I actually have several different bookmarks to showcase individual books.
-I’m also developing a strategy about how I will use them to market my audio books (more on that later).
+I have several different bookmarks to showcase individual books.
+I’m also developing a strategy about how I will use them for marketing my audiobooks (more on that later).

-Display Stackers.
 Having everything at the same height on your table is boring.
-When you have items at different heights it causes the eye to travel and it helps you move the visitor visually through your booth.
+When you have items at different heights, it causes the eye to travel, and it helps you move the visitor visually through your booth.

-The size I decided to work with was determined by the banner stands so these ended up 6 x 9 inches (length and width), with 2 different heights: 2 inch and 4 inch.
+The banner stands decided the sizes I work with, so these ended up 6 x 9 inches (length and width), with two different heights: 2-inch and 4-inch.

 They are open on one end to make them easier to grab.
-To make them as light as possible, we used thin wood (quarter inch Birch plywood available at Lowes) and MDF scrap we had on hand.
-When I painted them black and put them on a black table they faded away!
+When I painted them black and put them on a black table, they faded away!

 If you want to raise your table height (which I like to do as it puts the display closer to my visitors), this is simple.

-In bathrooms, the new standard of base cabinet height (formerly 32) is now being constructed at “comfort height” which is about 36″ in height (give or take a few inches).
+In bathrooms now being constructed, the new standard of base cabinet height (formerly 32) is “comfort height” which is about 36″ in height (give or take a few inches).
 Why?
 Because people are taller.
-In the video above, Miles is 6′ 2″ and I’m 5′ 5″ – and this new height of 35″ is more comfortable for us both.
+In the video above, Miles is 6′ 2″, and I’m 5′ 5″ – and this new height of 35″ is more comfortable for us both.

 Be aware of the rules!
 Some events will not let you raise your table as they want all tables to remain at the same height.
 Just be aware before you go.

-Signage.
-The reason I’ve put so much emphasis on signage is because I know how these events work.
+The reason I’ve put so much emphasis on signage is that I know how these events work.
 It will be feast (lots of people at my table and not enough of me to go around) or famine.